About Us

 Intermediate Band Solar Cell

-3D quantum dot superlattice and highly-mismatched alloys (HMAs) are studied to form a suitable intermediate band to increase the current via 2-step photoabsorption.
+3D quantum dots form an intermediate band within the bandgap, which can be used to increase the current via 2-step photoabsorption.

 Multi-Junction Solar Cell